Lesson video

 And we can use our calculator to find this angle.

-So here, we've got another example of a right-angled triangle.
+So here we've got another example of a right-angled triangle.

-We've got an adjacent between theta and 90-degree of 38 centimetres and a hypotenuse of 89 centimetres.
+We've got an adjacent between theta and a 90-degree of 38 centimetres and a hypotenuse of 89 centimetres.

 So cosine theta is equal to 38/89.

-And using arccos, we would work out the angle of theta.
+And using arccos we would work out the angle of theta.

 So let's use our calculator to do this.

-To write this onto the calculator, first of all, you need to press the Shift key, the arrow.
+To write this onto the calculator, first of all you need to press the Shift key, the arrow.

-Press the cosine button and this will bring arccos onto your screen.
+Press the Cosine button and this will bring arccos onto your screen.

 We're now up to the point of writing the ratio between the adjacent and the hypotenuse.

-So press the fraction key, type 38, move down using the arrow key, type 89 and then press to the right so that you come out of the denominator.
+So press the Fraction key, type 38, move down using the Arrow key, type 89, and then press to the right so that you come out of the denominator, otherwise your cursor is still on the denominator.

-And then, close the bracket.
+And then close the bracket.

-Press execute.
+Press Execute.

 This has now returned the angle of 64.

-72 degrees or 64.
+72 degrees, or 64.

 7 degrees to one decimal place.